adamhinton/mj-eng-react-project/README.md

 -Takes meal list from Context global state and calculates total calories amount for display -Dynamically updates every time total calorie count changes (When a meal(s) is deleted, updated, or added)

+### `MealDisplayContainer.js: <MealDisplayContainer/>`

+-Takes meal list from Context global state and maps over it, producing a <SingleMeal/> for each -The idea is to display the list of meals in a digestible manner -Passes meal name, id and calorie count in as props to SingleMeal